threethan/XCX-Cut-Content-Mod/INSTALL.md

 *Steps 3 & 4 must be repeated every time the game is closed*

 **There is a bug where, when using the gecko code, the boss in Chimeric Abomination will be far too big, preventing you from targeting appendages.
 To fix this use the code `2110A31D 00640064` and restart the time trial**
+**The gecko code is missing a few lines of text.
+Missions will not have descritions and you may see a few placeholder strings.
+The only fix for this is using the file version, but it does not effect gameplay whatsoever**